billoneta/kitsune/packages/config/README.md

 > [!NOTE]
 > A brief explanation of its use and the most recommended one.

-You need to create a changelog file first, `changelog.config.ts` or `.changelogrc.js`
+You need to create a changelog file first, `changelog.config.js` or `.changelogrc.js`

 > [!WARNING]
 > These are the only files supported at the moment